Trading Glass

 Introduction

-• Enter at the same zones as everyone else
+• They enter at the same zones as everyone else

-This is where adversarial thinking comes in: A mindset shift where you stop following setups and start reading traps, conflicts, and intentions.
+This is where adversarial thinking comes in: a mindset shift where you stop following setups and start reading structural traps, conflicting incentives, and the predictable cost of obvious behavior.

 What Is Adversarial Thinking?